sodadata/docs/soda-cloud/roles-and-rights.md

     </ol>
     <br />
     In other words, you cannot globally change the role for the Everyone group across resources.
 You can only change the role of Everyone by:<br />
-    a) changing it individually on an individual dataset or monitor.<br />
+    a) changing it individually on an individual dataset or check.<br />
-    b) changing its default role in the Organization Settings which <i>only</i> applies when the Everyone group is added to a dataset or monitor on upload or creation.
+    b) changing its default role in the Organization Settings which <i>only</i> applies when the Everyone group is added to a dataset or check on upload or creation.
 </details>